 04 Reorganise layers

 In Photoshop, go to Window>Layers to view your layered document.
 Drag the layer without the model (‘levitation_before01.dng’) to the bottom of the Layer Stack.
 Drag ‘levitation_before02.dng’ to the middle of the Layer Stack.
 The ‘floating’ light stand layer (‘levitation_before03.dng’) will now be at the top.
 Click the top layer’s eye-shaped icon to make that layer invisible for the moment.
 You’ll now see the woman lying on the stool.

 Click the ‘levitation_before02.dng’ layer’s thumbnail to target it.
 Choose Layer>Layer Mask>Reveal All.
 Click the white mask.
 Grab the Brush tool from the Tools Panel.
 Click the Brush Preset Picker in the Options Bar and choose a soft round tip.
 Set Size to 175 to start with.
 Set the Tools Panel’s foreground colour to black.
 Spray a black tip on the mask to start hiding the supporting stool.
 This reveals bits of the empty chair from the layer below.

 06 Show and hide

 Spray black to remove the stool completely.
 If you hide bits of the girl’s dress, press X to swap the foreground colour to white and spray to reveal her missing details.
 Toggle back and forth between using black and white strokes to hide or show appropriate pixels.
 To make the overlapping skirt look translucent, choose a black tip.
 Set the Opacity to 48%.
-Spray grey strokes over the skirt to reveal some of the sofa from
+Spray grey strokes over the skirt to reveal some of the sofa from the layer below.

 07 Reveal the lamp stand